 A class visit may be included in such an open house or could be a separate initiative.
 If provided, you will want to review the course content and interact with professors and students.
 If you have yet to meet enrolled students on your graduate campus visits, this is a valuable chance to experience the program through the lens of a current student.
 They may provide the most realistic perspective and can be a great resource as you start the grad school application process.

 After your visit

-If you are unsure about visiting your potential grad schools, it is recommended that you endeavor to do so.
+If you’re unsure about visiting your potential grad schools, it’s recommended you do so.
+Your graduate experience may not be the community experience you had as an undergrad, but your comfort and familiarity with your new campus is of the utmost importance in this next step of your academic journey.
 Seeing the campus and meeting stakeholders may help determine which graduate program is the best fit for you.

 Start searching for graduate schools on CollegeXpress with our Grad School Search tool.